folio-org/stripes/doc/new-development-setup.md

 $ yarn global add @folio/stripes-cli
 ```

-Why are we installing with NPM instead of Yarn?
-Yarn is generally better (faster and more predictable), but inexplicably lacks a global install command: `yarn global install` does not exist.
-We use NPM global install.

 ### Run your development code!

 In `stripes-sample-platform` (or whatever platform directory of your own you prefer to use), make a `stripes.config.js` file, or taking priority over that if present a `stripes.config.js.local`.
 (The simplest way to make the latter file is to copy the former from `stripes-sample-platform`, and edit it as required.)